 The smart investor is always on guard against potential investment fraud.
 Thorough due diligence is the best way to prevent yourself from falling prey to unscrupulous or deceptive investment opportunities, but you don’t have to go it alone.

-If you run across something that looks like a scam or seems too good to be true, or if something else about it just doesn’t look right, consider the following resources, or just browse them to find the latest information available on fraud.
+If you run across something that looks like a scam or seems too good to be true, or if something else just doesn’t look right, consider the following resources or just browse them to find the latest information available on fraud.

-Here you’ll find: investor education, fraud alerts and tips; legislative, regulatory and legal news; publications; speeches and reports — all geared toward helping educate and inform investors.
+Here you’ll find: investor education, fraud alerts, and tips; legislative, regulatory, and legal news; publications; speeches and reports — all geared toward helping to educate and inform investors.

-Here you’ll find: reporting platforms for fraud issues, education on how to spot fraud in an investment, common fraud schemes, a “most wanted” list, and definitions for terms investors should know.
+Here you’ll find: reporting platforms for fraud issues, education on how to spot fraud in an investment, fraud awareness and prevention tips, typical fraud schemes, a “most wanted” list, and definitions for terms investors should know.

-The Financial Industry Regulatory Authority is “an independent, not-for-profit organization authorized by Congress to protect America’s investors by making sure the securities industry operates fairly and honestly” by enforcing high ethical standards, bringing the necessary resources and expertise to regulation, and enhancing investor safeguards and market integrity.
-This includes deterring misconduct by enforcing the rules, disciplining rule breakers, detecting and preventing wrongdoing in U.S. markets, resolving securities disputes and educating and informing investors.
+The Financial Industry Regulatory Authority is “an independent, not-for-profit organization authorized by Congress to protect U.S. investors by ensuring the securities industry operates fairly and honestly” by enforcing high ethical standards, bringing the necessary resources and expertise to regulation, and enhancing investor safeguards and market integrity.
+This includes deterring misconduct by enforcing the rules, disciplining rule breakers, detecting and preventing wrongdoing in U.S. markets, resolving securities disputes, and educating and informing investors.